illuzor/DialogManager/README.md

 6) Background parameters:

-You can define background color and background alpha:
+You can define background color and alpha:

 	DialogManager.backgroundColor = 0xFF00FF; // color uint